rahulgund/containerized-webapp/README.md

-# containerized-webapp
+# containerized-webapplication

-# This will create a containerized web-application
+# This will create a containerized wordpress web-application
 $ docker-compose up -d

 # To Tear Down